filecoin-project/lotus-docs/content/en/lotus/install/lotus-lite.md

 If you have access to the full-node you're using, you need to make some minor modifications to its configuration.

 {{< alert icon="tip">}}
-If you are using the [Glif Lotus RPC Nodes]({{< relref "../developers/glif-nodes" >}}), you do not need to complete this section.
+If you are using the [Chain.Love nodes]({{< relref "../developers/chain-love" >}}), you do not need to complete this section.
 Those full-nodes have been configured to accept all incoming requests, so you don't need to create any API keys.

-If you are using a node-hosting service like [Infura](https://infura.io/), you may need to create an API key through the service website.
+Other RPC providers may require creation of the API key through the service website.
 {{< /alert >}}

 1. On your full-node: